The seventh annual Cardinal ‘M’ Club weekend is Sept. 11-13. This weekend has grown tremendously in the last seven years.

 Kramer founded an online newspaper seen by some observers as a model that might succeed while traditional print newspapers fall by the wayside.
 His presentation, “The collapsing business model for journalism: What's next?” will begin at 7:30 p.m. in Figliulo Recital Hall.

 Kramer served as the editor of the Minneapolis Star Tribune from 1983 to 1991 and as publisher and president from 1992 to 1998.
 In summer 2007, Kramer launched MinnPost.com, a nonprofit online newspaper with a mission “to provide high-quality journalism for news-intense people who care about Minnesota.”
+The site features high-quality video and audio, as well as written stories and commentary pieces.

 A question-and-answer period will follow Kramer’s presentation.
 The event is free and open to the public.
 For more information, contact Dr. Steve Schild, at Ext.
 1753 or email@example.com.